uplsh580/algo_env/README.md

 * Q: How to exit from container? <br>
    A: Run `exit` command in container shell.<br>

-* Q: When run `docker exec -it algo /bin/bash` command, I meet blow message.
+* Q: When run `docker exec -it algo /bin/bash` command, I meet below message.
     ```
     > docker exec -it algo /bin/bash
     Error response from daemon: Container 3a6c980cfda39555c4ed954c72e7a4bbe166ff1b7acad2386d3fdf5aa4a81e28 is not running